Home › Forums › TrueRNG Hardware random number generator › Problems with TrueRNGpro on Windows 10

 February 22, 2017 at 6:01 am #2043

-- This reply was modified 1 month ago by ubld.it.
+- This reply was modified 6 years, 1 month ago by Ubld.it Staff.

 I tried a different cable with the TRNG and it started working.
 Sorry for such a commotion – I just didn’t think there was something wrong with the cable if the device could be seen via the Device Manager.
 So thank you for your patience and your tips – the problem has been resolvedFebruary 22, 2017 at 9:33 am #2044

 Wow!
 No need to be sorry.
 I thought the cable being bad was a long shot myself but I’m glad it worked for you..

 In case you are curious here’s what made me think the cable was a possible issue.
 The very first PCB I ever designed was a USB Hub and when I designed it I had no clue what I was doing.
 As it turns out the 90 Ohm differential impedance specification for USB is pretty important.
 So when I hooked up my poorly designed hub it would enumerate but that was all it would do.
 When I saw you had a flat cable in one of your photos a red flag went off in my head and I thought your cable, which I could see in your photograph, was not what USB cables typically look like.

 Thanks for taking the time to try a new cable.February 22, 2017 at 11:41 am #2045